 Are you in love yet, moms?

-Slice the rolls in half horizontally, keeping the rolls all together.
+Slice the rolls in half horizontally, keeping the rolls together.

-Layer on that ham and cheese then top with the top half of the rolls.
+Layer on a good, good amount of that ham and cheese then top with the top half of the rolls.

 Don't like the sweetness of Hawaiian rolls?
 Use soft potato rolls or homemade dinner rolls instead.